➥ Loading Saint Helena Island Info

 Castle Gardens is an exquisite and beautifully kept feature of Jamestown and it’s kept that way through the skill of one man, Anthony Caswell.
 He is self taught in Topiary.
 I have on many occasions spoken to tourists who were delighted by the gardens sitting there to shade from the heat of the day, take photos or write postcards home.
 Anthony’s work is first class but do we take him for granted?
 What happens to the gardens if Anthony leaves?
 I hope we’re paying him enough to keep him.{d}

 There are numerous plaques and one monument: to the crew of the Waterwitch.
-There is also an old ship’s anchor on display in the north west corner.
+There is also an old ship’s anchor on display in the North-West corner.
 This was retrieved from James Bay in recent years, and probably came from one of the ships sunk by The ‘Rollers’ of 1846.
 Other anchors can be seen on display around Jamestown, and one has even made its way up to the airport.

-Although normally peaceful, around dawn and again at dusk Castle Gardens becomes a very noisy place.
-The reason is the vast collection of birds, who gather to roost in the (mostly Ficus) trees{2}.
+Although normally peaceful, around dawn and again at dusk Castle Gardens becomes a pleasantly noisy place!
+The reason is the vast collection of birds, who gather to roost in the (mostly Ficus) trees{3}.
 Apart from here and the Duke of Edinburgh Playground in Market Street there are only isolated trees to roost in and birds clearly prefer company.

 A posting on www.virtualtourist.com: